onera/Cassiopee/Post/doc/source/Post.rst

     If mode='accurate', extract node solution from node mesh and center solution from center mesh (variables don't change location).

-    A preconditioning tree for the interpolation cell search can be built prior to extractMesh (if is used several times for instance) and is stored in a hook.
-It can be created and deleted by C.createHook and C.freeHook (see Converter module userguide).
+    The interpolation cell search can be preconditioned if extractMesh is applied several times using the same donor mesh.
+    Parameter hook is only used in 'robust' mode and is a list of ADT (one per donor zone), each of them must be created and deleted by C.createHook and C.freeHook (see Converter module userguide).

     *Example of use:*